 the BRP-TX packet on which the measurement is based, or the number of received sectors if

 TXSS result is reported by setting the TXSS-FBCK-REQ subfield to 1.
-F
+This field also indicates the number of sectors in the EDMG Sector ID order field and the number of BRP CDOWNs in the BRP CDOWN field of the EDMG Channel Measurement Feedback element when present..